ComradDoge/DogeEU4/README.md

 [h1] Main Additions [/h1]

 - More Insults, Ruler personality traits, Advisors
-- Religion specific Idea groups
+- Englightenment and Industrialization Age
 - New Religions with Mechanics
+- Lost Colonies of the Old World
 - Quality of Life Improvements
+- Religion specific Idea groups
+- Game runs until 20th century
 - Dynamic Age objectives
-- Englightenment Age
+- New Buildings (Roads!)
 - Shattered World
 - New Idea groups
 - New Formables